As D.C. region sets record for coronavirus deaths, Hogan expands vaccine access in Maryland

 “The truth is, this is not going to magically get better overnight,” Hogan said.
 “The last 10 months have been really hard.
 This is going to be much, much harder.”

-The select Safeway and Rite Aid pharmacies will join a handful of Walmart and Giant pharmacies that already are offering vaccine appointments, bringing the total number of private locations in the state to 51.
+The select Safeway and Rite Aid pharmacies will join a handful of Walmart and Giant pharmacies that already are offering vaccine appointments, bringing the number of private locations in the state to 51.
 While local health departments have restricted access to the highest priority patients in places where demand dramatically exceeds supply, the pharmacies follow broader state guidance that allows anyone 65 and over, plus essential workers and others, to receive the vaccine now.

 Hogan said he will use the Maryland National Guard, previously deployed to the U.S. Capitol, to help implement his plans.
 He also said the federal government will provide $219 million from the Federal Emergency Management Agency to help pay for the effort.